XpiritBV/ContainerWorkshop-Docs/Lab10-Kubernetes.md

 kubectl get deployment nginx-deployment
 ```

-And you should now see three Pods are running:
+And you should now see three pods are running:

 ```
 NAME               READY   UP-TO-DATE   AVAILABLE   AGE